Civil Constitution of the Clergy: Jurors and non-jurors

+Persecution of Roman Catholics (that is, non-juring clergy and their followers) by the authorities intensified in the following year from schism within the church to full-throated de-Christianisation, paving the way for the introduction of two short-lived attempts to establish a new state religion, the Cult of Reason and the Cult of the Supreme Being in 1793–1794.
+During this time, numerous nonjuring priests were arrested and held on prison hulks where many died due to poor conditions aboard.

-The juring priests weren't spared either.
-Although the Constitutional Church had been permitted to continue its work, the National Convention considered Catholicism in any form suspicious.
-Eight Constitutional bishops were executed on the guillotine, three of whom were men who had played important roles in the early stages of the Revolution: Fauchet, Lamourette, and Gobel.
-In 1793 Fauchet, disgusted by the Jacobin excesses, attached himself to the moderate party.
-He voted in the Convention with the Girondins, exerted himself to oppose the condemnation of Louis XVI, prohibited in his diocese the marriage of the clergy and expressed deep sorrow for the errors and scandals both of his political and ecclesiastical career.
-After the insurrection of 31 May – 2 June 1793, Fauchet was consigned to the Conciergerie.
-With the Girondin deputies he was brought before the Revolutionary Tribunal on 30 October, and was guillotined on the following day, after having administered the absolution to his friend Sillery.
+Although the Constitutional Church remained tolerated, it did not escape the most violent phase of the Revolution unscathed; the National Convention considered Catholicism in any form suspicious.
+Eight Constitutional bishops were executed on the guillotine, three had been important political figures in the first years of the Revolution: Fauchet, Lamourette, and Gobel.
+In 1793 Fauchet, disgusted by the Jacobin excesses, joined the moderate bloc in the legislature.
+He voted in the Convention with the Girondins, exerted himself against the King’s condemnation, prohibited clerical marriage in his jurisdiction and expressed deep sorrow for the errors and scandals both of his political and ecclesiastical career.
+After the insurrection of 31 May – 2 June 1793, Fauchet was arrested and held at the Conciergerie.
+Along with his Girondin allies, he was brought before the Revolutionary Tribunal on 30 October, and was guillotined on the following day, after having administered the absolution to his friend Sillery.

-Adrian Lamourette, Constitutional bishop of Lyon, had in like manner recoiled before the crimes of the revolutionaries.
-He protested with indignation against the September Massacres, and supported to the utmost of his power the revolt of Lyon against the National Convention.
-The subsequent triumph of the Jacobins was fatal to him.
-After the fall of the city, Joseph Fouché arrested Lamourette, personally stripped him of his vestments and rode him through town on a donkey with a mitre on its head and a Bible and crucifix tied to its tail, so the mob could spit at and kick him.
-At the end of this blasphemous procession the crucifix and the Bible were publicly burned, and the donkey was given to drink out of the sacred chalice.
-Lamourette was then sent to Paris to be tried.
-Three days afterwards he was summoned before the Revolutionary Tribunal and sentenced to death.
-Thereupon he humbly made the sign of the cross, retracted his oath to the Civil Constitution, and declared that he had been the author of all the speeches upon ecclesiastical affairs which Mirabeau had delivered in his own name in the Constituent Assembly.
+Adrian Lamourette, Constitutional Bishop of Lyon, had likewise opposed the extremity of the Montagnards.
+He protested against the September Massacres, and supported the revolt of Lyon against the National Convention.
+After the Revolutionary government retook the city, Joseph Fouché arrested Lamourette, personally stripped him of his vestments and rode him through town on a donkey with a mitre on its head and a Bible and crucifix tied to its tail, so the mob could spit at and kick him.
+At the end of this procession the crucifix and Bible were publicly burned, and the donkey was allowed to drink out of the sacred chalice.
+Lamourette was then sent to Paris for trial before the Revolutionary Tribunal, which found him guilty and sentenced death.
+Thereafter, he humbly made the sign of the cross, renounced his oath, and declared that he had been the author of all the speeches upon ecclesiastical affairs which Mirabeau had delivered in his own name in the Constituent Assembly.
 He was guillotined on January 10, 1794.

-On 7 November 1793, Jean-Baptiste-Joseph Gobel, Constitutional bishop of Paris, was forced to abjure in front of a large audience at the National Convention.
-Three days later, on 10 November, the Cathedral of Notre-Dame was rededicated to the Cult of Reason.
-Despite his acceptance of the principles of the Revolution, Gobel was executed together with Chaumette, Grammont, and many others as a "conspirator against the Republic", on April 13, 1794.
+On 7 November 1793, Jean-Baptiste-Joseph Gobel, Constitutional Bishop of Paris, was forced to abjure in front of a large audience at the National Convention.
+Three days later, on 10 November, the Cathedral of Notre-Dame was seized and rededicated to the Cult of Reason.
+Despite his revolutionary principles, Gobel was executed together with Chaumette, Grammont, and many others as a "conspirator against the Republic", on 13 April 1794.